 Although the Group's business is not high-risk, Moncler adopts a preventive approach.
 Before the opening of any new workplace - be it an office or a store - occupational health and safety risks are carefully evaluated through in-depth audits.
-Offices and stores already in operation are regularly subjected to conformity checks through document analyses and workplace inspections (verification of work environments and equipment), with improvement plans drawn up as necessary.
-This monitoring process, originally implemented in Italy alone, was extended in 2017 to workplaces in France, Great Britain, Germany, and Switzerland, and is expected to be gradually implemented in other countries in the coming years.
+Offices and stores already in operation are regularly subjected to compliance checks through document analyses and workplace inspections (verification of work environments and equipment), with improvement plans drawn up as necessary.
+This monitoring process, originally implemented in Italy alone, was extended in 2017 to the places of work in France, Great Britain, Germany, and Switzerland, and is expected to be gradually implemented in other countries in the coming years.

-In 2017, several on-site inspections to verify employee health and safety were also carried out at the production site in Romania.
-These on-site inspections were conducted both by in-house staff and by external bodies and were required in view of OHSAS 18001 certification.
+In 2017, several on-site inspections to verify employee health and safety were also carried out (by both in-house staff and external bodies) at the production site in Romania, in view of OHSAS 18001 certification.

 In Italy, Moncler organises regular safety meetings with Company representatives, specialist physicians, prevention and protection officers, and workers' safety representatives.
-These meetings focus on the discussion of risk assessment analyses and outcomes, injury rates, training, and personal protection equipment.
+These meetings focus on risk assessment analyses and outcomes, injury rates, training, and personal protection equipment.